valnoxy/t440p-oc/README.md

 Delete the generic ```112233445566``` value, and enter your MAC address into the field, without any colons.
 Save the Plist file, and it is now ready to be written out to the EFI partition of your install media.

+#### Default keyboard layout and language
+The default keyboard layout and language is ```German```.
+To change the language, edit the value of ```NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> prev-lang:kbd``` to the value of your language.
+You can find a list of all language values [here](https://github.com/acidanthera/OpenCorePkg/blob/master/Utilities/AppleKeyboardLayouts/AppleKeyboardLayouts.txt).

 ### Install OpenCore
-After you've finished with the neccesary tweaks, you have to copy the EFI folder the EFI partition of your pendrive.
+After you've finished with the neccesary tweaks, you have to copy the EFI folder to the EFI partition of your pendrive.

 ## 🚚 Installation
+---
 ### Prepare BIOS
-The bios must be properly configured prior to installing MacOS.
+The bios must be properly configured prior to installing macOS.
 In Security menu, set the following settings:

 -  `Security > Security Chip`: must be **Disabled**